 - ANT 281K: Solving UR's Enviro-Footprint

-- 2014 (forthcoming).
+- 2014.
 Configuring family, kinship and natural cosmology: Branding pet food.
-In Handbook of Business Anthropology, ed.
-Patricia L. Sunderland and Rita M. Denny.
-Walnut Creek, CA: Left Coast Press
+In Handbook of Business Anthropology, R. Denny and P. Sunderland, eds.
+Walnut Creek, CA: Left Coast Press.

-- 1987 Use of Anatomical Dolls to Interview Sexually Abused Children (Maryann McCabe and Patrick Tooman).
+- 1987.
+Use of Anatomical Dolls to Interview Sexually Abused Children. (with Patrick Tooman).
 New York: Cornell University.

-- 1985 “Dynamics of Child Sexual Abuse” and “Coordinated Intervention in Child Sexual Abuse Cases.”
-In M. McCabe and R. Cohen (Eds.), Sexual Abuse of Children.
+- 1985.
+"Dynamics of child sexual abuse" and “Coordinated intervention in child sexual abuse cases.”
+In Sexual Abuse of Children, M. McCabe and R. Cohen, eds.
 New York: Goldner Press.